 One of the things our customers love most about our offering is our UI.
 It’s built in Angular, and it’s really, really cool.
 It’s intuitive, and straightforward to operate.
 We work hard to ensure that it allows our users to be as productive as possible.
 You can see it in action in various videos we have on our Website.
 In addition to our main UI, we also provide a React UI that caters to DevOps engineers.
 Our front-end team also helps with the development of OAuth.tools, the JS OAuth Assistant, and some of our open source projects.
 They’re a great bunch of products, but we’re nowhere near the end of our meeting all our customers’ UI needs.

 To that end, we are seeking another UI developer with a bachelor’s or master’s degree in Computer Science (CS) or software engineering (or comparable) to join our front-end team.
-To be close to the others in this group, we are recruiting in Pakistan, but you may work remotely.
+To be close to the others in this group, we are recruiting in Pakistan.
 This should give you freedom, but also the opportunity to work primarily with colleagues that share your timezone, culture, and perhaps even language.
 That said, most of the extended team (back-end group and management) is in Europe.
 Consequently, some flexibility and comfort speaking and writing in English will be needed.

 We are very focused on testing at Curity.
 As a result, you will be writing tests whenever you add new functionality to the products you work on.
 These could be unit tests in Protractor or automated browser tests using Cypress, Jasmine, or Robot Framework.
 The style and maintainability of these tests are very important, as we have to maintain them for the long-haul.